gramirez77/09-sql-hw/README.md

 # 09-sql-hw

-This is the homework for week 2 of UNC Data Analytics Boot Camp.
-I completed the hard level of this homework including the challenge on May 25th 2019.
+This is the homework for week 9 of UNC Data Analytics Boot Camp.
+This one is on SQL.
+I completed the bonus part as well.

 --Gilberto Ramirez (gramirez77@gmail.com)